Diophantine problems in solvable groups: Diophantine problems in solvable groups

-Combining Example \ref{e: finite_extension} and Corollary \ref{c: corollary_examples} we obtain a refinement of Theorem \ref{t: main_thm_nilpotent}. \begin{corollary} Let $G$ be a finitely generated virtually nilpotent group that is not virtually abelian.
-Then there exists a ring of algebraic integers e-interpretable in $G$, and $\mc{D}(O)$ is reducible to $\mc{D}(G)$.
-If otherwise $G$ is virtually abelian then $\mc{D}(G)$ is decidable. \end{corollary}
+The following refinement of Theorem \ref{t: main_thm_nilpotent} is an immediate consequence of Theorems \ref{t: maximal_nilp_subgroups} and \ref{c: corollary_examples}. \begin{corollary} Let $G$ be a finitely generated virtually nilpotent group that is not virtually abelian.
+Then there exists a ring of algebraic integers e-interpretable in $G$, and $\mc{D}(O) \leq_P \mc{D}(G)$.
+If otherwise, $G$ is virtually abelian then $\mc{D}(G)$ is decidable. \end{corollary}